-As I recently wrote, not all voters are equal.
+As I have written not all voters are equal.
 Some voters are more important than others because they always vote.
-These high propensity voters are key to winning a local election, especially if turnout is low.
-But there’s a subset of these valuable voters that’s especially important to win – the early voters.
+These high propensity voters are key to winning many elections, especially if turnout is low.

-Psychologists, police officers, and social workers will all tell you this: the best predictor of future behavior is past behavior.
+Psychologists, police officers, and social workers will all tell you that the best predictor of future behavior is past behavior.
 We politicos know this to be true.

 If a person votes in every election, they’re likely to vote in the next election.
 If someone only votes in November elections when the presidential contest is on the ballot, we know to ignore them in a campaign unless the race is up the same time as the presidency.

-These often and early voters we refer to as high propensity voters.
+These consistent voters are referred to as high propensity voters.
 You can count on them voting in your contest.
 You have to communicate with them because many times they will decide who wins your race.

 There’s a subset of high propensity voters that are extremely important for you to be targeting with your campaign’s communications.